-Research shows that exercise is safe during cancer treatment and can combat common cancer-related side effects such as cancer-related fatigue, unwanted weight changes, low energy levels, and loss of strength.
+Research shows that exercise is safe during cancer treatment and can help with cancer-related side effects such as fatigue, unwanted weight changes, loss of strength, trouble sleeping and anxiety/depression.
 Physical activity can also play an important role in the prevention of recurrence of cancer in survivors.
-The American Cancer Society Guidelines recommend cancer patients and survivors aim for at least 150 minutes of moderate activity per week and strength training exercises 2 times a week.
+The American Cancer Society Guidelines recommend cancer survivors aim for at least 150 minutes of moderate activity per week and strength training exercises 2 times a week.

 The Ridley-Tree Cancer Center offers a variety of wellness programs to support patients from diagnosis, through treatment and life after treatment.
 Most programs are offered free-of-charge.
-For information regarding eligibility and upcoming dates, please see Cancer Center Calendar or call (805) 879-5678.
+For more information about these and many other programs, please see Cancer Center Calendar or call (805) 879-5678.

 LIVESTRONG at the YMCA